sopra-fs23-group-24/server/README.md

 - #### Deployment
-  - On each push to the main branch, the project is automatically deployed to google cloud.
+  - The project is set up to automatically deploy, each time you push onto the main branch.
+This is done via the GitHub workflow in [main.yml](.github%2Fworkflows%2Fmain.yml)

 ## Roadmap